 In her freshman year and especially after COVID-19, Gabriella wanted to play a more active role on campus.
 Responding to a single email led her on a productive and fulfilling path with UFSIT, from being a regular member to being elected to the secretary officer position, and eventually achieving the role of club president.
 In the course of her time at UF, she also worked with FICS Research under FICS Director Dr. Kevin Butler.
 This time was crucial for her professional growth.
 “FICS has done a great job of creating a program that allows people to grow at any pace and level, said Gabriella

 .
 “Working around people with very diverse levels of research, publication and education transformed my view of coding.
 My time working with FICS as an undergraduate research assistant taught me to overcome the imposter syndrome and work past it even if I felt intimidated.”
 Gabriella was very excited to work with FICS Research as it was her first experience in a technical and academic job.
 She gained experience contributing impactful code and working with colleagues, including faculty, master’s and PhD students across multiple universities, towards a common goal.
 In this working environment, she was able to contribute her solutions while learning how a collaborative work environment function efficiently.
-This experience working in cybersecurity led to a summer internship with Hashicorp and eventually a full-time offer as one of the company’s first full-time security engineers.
+This experience working in cybersecurity led to a summer internship with Hashicorp and eventually a full-time offer after being one of the company’s first security engineering interns.

 Coming from a family of engineers motivated Gabriella to carve out her own place and be the first female engineer in the family.
 Being a Hispanic woman involved in the STEM field unfortunately included many experiences of dismissal of her abilities and her place within the curriculum and programming as a whole.
 However, these past experiences only motivated her to prove anyone that may have doubted her in the past wrong.